Sydney Summer Series – Guidelines for Participants and Code of Conduct

 Recording of Points from SI Controls

-It is the responsibility of each participant to ensure that the si unit flashes and has recorded a response at each control visited.
-Unless it is found and confirmed by the organisers that the si unit has malfunctioned, participants will not be awarded points where the si unit has not been activated but has registered correctly for all other participants.
-Where the organising club has determined that an si unit has malfunctioned during the course of an event, all participants who visited that control will be awarded the appropriate points.
-Participants should notify the organisers of any problem with si units after finishing their course.
+It is the responsibility of each participant to ensure that the SI unit flashes and records a response at each control.
+Unless the organisers confirm an SI unit has malfunctioned, participants will not be awarded points for a control where the SI unit has not been activated but has registered correctly for all other participants.
+If an SI unit has malfunctioned during an event, all participants who visited that control will be awarded the appropriate points.
+Participants should notify the organisers of any problem with SI units immediately upon finishing their course.

 Out of Bounds

 It is imperative that participants do not deliberately enter any area on the course marked on the map and in event publicity material as “out of bounds”.
-Any participant seen crossing an out of bounds area will be disqualified from the event.
+Anyone doing so will be disqualified from the event.
 Disqualification may be based on evidence such as split times, GPS routes and complaints from other persons.

-In the event that a participant accidentally enters an “out of bounds” area, as a general rule he or she will not be disqualified as long as they reverse out of the area in the same route as they entered it (e.g. it is sometimes possible to mistake a private driveway as a marked path between houses – if after taking a few steps up the driveway and realising their error, participants should reverse out from the direction they came in).
+If a participant accidentally enters an “out of bounds” area, as a general rule they will not be disqualified as long as they reverse out of the area along the same route.
+Eg it is sometimes possible to mistake a private driveway as a marked path between houses.
 In such instances, disqualification will be at the discretion of the organising club.

-Participants must completely stay out of “out of bounds (OOB)” areas and must not cut corners through residential properties, etc. Respecting private property and all OOB environments is crucial to the future of the series.
+Participants must not cut corners through residential properties, etc. Respecting private property and all OOB environments is crucial to the future of the series.

 Assistance with Placing Controls, etc.

-The course setter for each event will not be eligible to run in the event but will be awarded 100 points in their normal class.
+The course setter for each event will not be eligible to compete in their event but will be awarded 100 points in their category.
 Only one person will be awarded the 100 points.
-Joint course setters should nominate the person to receive the 100 points before the event
+Joint course setters should nominate the person to receive the 100 points before the event.

 Lending Assistance to Injured Participant